 We find so much inspiration among the women in our community.
 Thank you ladies for keeping it DRAMA FREE (just the way we like it) and for always honouring the sacred space we share.
-These babes are bold, they are beautiful (insert soap opera theme song) and most importantly, they are unapologetically themselves.
+The babes I’m referring to are bold, they are beautiful (cue soap opera theme) and most importantly, they are unapologetically themselves.

 Once in a while, a post comes along in our forum that stops everyone dead in their tracks and changes the entire trajectory of ALL our days.

 “WHAT DO YOU TRULY LOVE ABOUT YOURSELF?”